Reverse Mortgages Explained — Use Cases, Qualifying, and What the TV Ads Don't Tell You

 You don't have to pull cash out of a reverse mortgage.
 You can set it up as a line of credit — available when you need it, untouched when you don't.

 The unique feature: the unused portion of a reverse mortgage line of credit can grow over time (this applies to HECMs — terms vary on proprietary products).
 The longer you wait to use it, the more you have available.
-It's a financial safety net that gets larger the longer it sits there.
+It's a financial safety net that gets larger the longer it sits there, and you never have to requalify for it and there is never a baloon payment due.

 3. Purchase a Home